Specs in a Nutshell:

 *Price: U.S. $65. (+ P&H Domestic or International)

-* April 2019 Update: A New Version is now available
+April 2019 Update: A New Version is

 The 24 page booklet shares useful details on what the artist envisioned along with meanings for doing readings.
 For example, the VII Chariot card (shown below) is succinctly described in the LWB thusly:

 + Boldness to proceed on a venture with ease.
 Enjoyable trip or vacation.
-Initiation.
-Attainment of a goal is a forgone conclusion.
-Knowing to ask first whether a quest is necessary.

 - Feeling that initiation is the end rather than beginning.
 Car wreck.
-Not reaching one's goal.
-Being overwhelmed by too much caution, distractions or obstacles.
-Lack of caution.
+Not

 Here is a 2nd example which shares the XX Judgment Card's interpretation (card is shown to the right):

 Maybe the most Christian image in tarot iconography, directly drawn from the notion of an apocryphal angel sounding a trumpet to awaken the dead at the hour of judgment.
 An image of resurrection?
-A call to a spiritualized form of existence?
-The dead join gods to become god forms in the memory or reverence of future generations.
-Ruddy, erect and pleading to be pleasing, who are they now?
-Are the butterfly/moths as born again souls or souls that flutter away to be born into a better realized life?"
+A call to a

-XX Judgment + Transformation, fresh start, self-realization, miraculous recovery.
++ Transformation, fresh start, self-realization, miraculous recovery.
 Mortals become immortal.

 - Seduced by the ethos of an old or new age.
 Underestimating the gravity of a given situation.
 An agitated feeling of fatality.